-By now, most people realize that “content is king” – a phrase used to highlight that good copy, compelling stories and strong topics, organized well, is what makes websites and social media truly succeed.
+By now, most people realize that “content is king” – a phrase used to highlight that good copy (compelling stories, helpful information and strong topics, organized well) is what makes websites and social media truly succeed.
 But while the phrase may be easy to master, the skill of writing well for digital content takes some hard work.

-Part of our business at A-LINE is helping clients craft good content for their websites and social media platforms.
-And while we appreciate the work, we know that many clients prefer to write their own web content and blogs, either for the sake of budget or for wanting to get their own hands dirty.
+Part of our business at ALINE is helping clients craft good content for their websites and social media platforms.
+And while we appreciate the work, we know that many clients prefer to write their own web content and blogs, either for the sake of budget, for the expertise they bring to the topic, or because they enjoy writing.
 So we’ve compiled a list of tips that can help anyone write better digital content.

 4 Tips to Write Good Web Content